Merging the categories

 New model

 The categories can be freely merged.
-In this example, you will include the sets of cats, perros, gatos and one category dog from the cats_dogs set into the merged training set.
+In this example, you will include the sets of cats, perros, gatos, and one category dog from the cats_dogs set in the merged training set.

 Category selection